IBM/z-ai-agents/agent-helm-charts/workload-scheduler-agent-z/README.md

 ### Create Shared Variables

 Certain variables are common across all agents.
 To configure these shared variables, refer to [Create Shared Variables](../../README.md#1-global-settings).
-However, if any of these shared variables are also defined in your agent-specific [values.yaml](https://github.ibm.com/wxa4z/agent-deployment-charts/blob/main/wxa4z-agent-suite/values.yaml) file, the values specified in the values.yaml file will override the shared ones.
+However, if any of these shared variables are also defined in your agent-specific [values.yaml](/agent-helm-charts/workload-scheduler-agent-z/values.yaml) file, the values specified in the suite [values.yaml](/wxa4z-agent-suite/values.yaml) file will override the shared ones.

 ### Configure the values.yaml file

-To enable the IBM Z Workload Scheduler Insights Agent, you need to configure agent-specific values in the [values.yaml](https://github.ibm.com/wxa4z/agent-deployment-charts/blob/main/wxa4z-agent-suite/values.yaml) file.
+To enable the IBM Z Workload Scheduler Insights Agent, you need to configure agent-specific values in the [values.yaml](/wxa4z-agent-suite/values.yaml) file.

 In the values.yaml file, scroll down to the workload-scheduler-agent-z section and update the keys as outlined in the following table.